merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 </details>

 What's that?
 You are saying that not every metagenome contains 6 populations and you would like a way to easily interpret and compare metabolic capacity across communities of different sizes?
-Well, you are absolutely correct and anvi'o is happily to assist you with this.
+Well, you are absolutely correct and anvi'o is happy to assist you with this.
 With the recently-added `--add-per-population-copy-number` flag, you can ensure your output files include Per-Population Copy Numbers (or PPCNs), meaning the module copy number divided by the estimated number of populations in the metagenome:

 ```bash
 anvi-estimate-metabolism -c ../00_DATA/metagenome/sample01-contigs.db \